-If a paramedic prescriber deviates from the guidance in this document, the clinical judgment for so doing should be carefully recorded.
+If a paramedic deviates from the guidance in these documents, the clinical judgment for so doing should be carefully recorded.

-You should comply with this guidance, other guidance issued by the College of Paramedics, and with any statutory requirements applicable to your prescribing practice.
+You should comply with the practice guidance; other guidance issued by the College of Paramedics, and with any statutory requirements applicable to your practice involving medicines.

 Failure to do so may put your HCPC registration at risk if concerns are raised about your fitness to practise.

 Other key College of Paramedics Documents relating to Prescribing

 - A Guide to Implementing Paramedic Prescribing within the NHS in the UK.

 Key Documents, Resources and Further Reading relating to Prescribing